MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/market-codes.md

 ---
-title: Market and language codes used by the Bing Search APIs
+title: Market and language codes used by the Bing Web Search API
 titleSuffix: Bing Services
 description: Provides the list of markets and languages that you may specify in Bing Search requests.
 author: swhite-msft